shubham98983/support-ticketing/docs/decisions.md

 ## Decision 2

-Chose: Replies carry an is_internal flag (internal note vs customer-visible) plus a distinct "Log customer reply" action that is separate from an agent's own outgoing reply, even though both are stored in the same replies table with is_internal = false.
+Chose: Replies carry an is_internal flag (internal note and customer-visible) plus a distinct "Log customer reply" action that is separate from an agent's own outgoing reply, even though both are stored in the same replies table with is_internal = false.

 Rejected: Treating any customer-visible reply as equivalent, with no distinct action for "this represents what the customer said."